jan-bogaerts/mark/src/generated/mdc_double_compress.md

 The compress service shortens text fragments and can be used for testing and other processes.
 It is a subclass of the transformer-base service.
 The constructor parameters are name and dependencies.
 During startup, an instance of the compress service is created and registered.
 The build-message function takes a text fragment as input and returns a JSON array called result with system and user roles.
 It also returns the text fragment key.
 # MarkdownCode > services > build service
 The build service handles all text fragments in the project service using transformers to generate conversions.
 To build the project, the service requests each transformer to asynchronously render its result for each text fragment in the project service's data list.
+# MarkdownCode > components > body > editor
+The editor uses the monaco editor npm package to display markdown text.
+It retrieves text from the project service and applies theme, font, and font-size from the theme-service.
+It reloads text when the project service triggers the 'content-changed' event.
+The monaco editor monitors events for content changes, focus, blur, cursor position, and cursor selection.
+It always occupies all available space.
+# MarkdownCode > components > body > outline
+- The outline component is on the left side and displays a tree structure of headings in the active project.
+- Project data is retrieved from the project service and converted into a tree structure using 'convertToTreeData' when the component is loaded or when a new project is loaded.
+- The tree structure is updated when data items are added/changed or removed.
+- The position-tracking service selects the corresponding tree node when the selected text-fragment changes.
+- The tree is displayed with lines.
+- 'convertToTreeData' creates a tree structure based on data items and sets parent-child relationships based on the level count.
+# MarkdownCode > services > project service
+The project service creates, opens, and saves projects.
+When creating a project, it clears the cache, reloads data files for transformers, and raises a content-changed event.
+When opening a project, it clears the cache, sets the file location, reads the file contents, parses the lines, reloads data files for transformers, and raises a content-changed event.
+When saving a project, it moves or copies the file, writes parsed objects to the file, and saves the filename.
+The service processes data changes in the markdown editor and manages a data list of text fragments.
+It also handles user configs and uses events to notify others of changes.
+# MarkdownCode > services > line parser
+The line-parser service is a global singleton object that parses markdown lines and updates text-fragments in the project-service.
+It has functions to create text-fragments, calculate keys, and clear the fragmentsIndex list.
+The parse function and pseudo code demonstrate its usage for different line types.
+# MarkdownCode > services > position-tracking service
+The position-tracking service tracks the user's current text-fragment, including the selected line number and related text.
+It also stores events monitoring changes in the selected text-fragment and offers methods to set the current line and clear the active fragment.
+# MarkdownCode > services > result-cache service
+- This service manages cached results for transformers, storing and tracking results for text fragments.
+- The cache monitors changes in both project and result fragments.
+- Transformers use this class to cache their results, updating a dictionary.
+- The cache also tracks relationships between text fragment keys in a secondary dictionary.
+- Results are stored in a JSON file specified by the transformer.
+- The cache registers event handlers with the project service to monitor fragment changes.
+- It can mark results as out of date and notify other cache services.
+- Results can be overwritten or retrieved for a specific key.
+- The cache checks if a text fragment is out of date.
+- It can be cleared using the clearCache() function.
+- All results related to a fragment can be retrieved using the getFragmentResults() function.
+- Fragment deletion and key changes are handled using event handlers.